 100% of the profits from every purchase go directly to support the cause you are wearing

 Below is a list of our partners and charities assisted by SupportForCauses.com.
-Our financial contributions are fully transparent.
+Our financial contributions are fully transparent and updated quarterly.
 Please click the link in our footer to see our contributions since January 2023 (updated quarterly).

 Paws for a Cause, Support the Fur